Configuring Valid HTTPS for FNM Manager

 Reverse Proxy Configuration

-Edit or create a new configuration file at /etc/nginx/sites-available/fnm_manager
+Edit or create a new configuration file at /etc/nginx/sites-available/fnm_manager:

 server {